Mediterranean Diet Plan for Fatty Liver: Ancient Wisdom for Modern Recovery

 Liver-Friendly Breakfast Ideas

-No-added-sugar options: steel-cut oats with berries and ground flax, Greek yogurt with fruit and walnuts, or an egg-white veggie omelet with a drizzle of olive oil.
+No-added-sugar options: steel-cut oats with berries, ground flax, and chia seeds; low-fat Greek yogurt with berries and walnuts; or an egg-white veggie omelet with a drizzle of olive oil and a side of whole grain toast.
+For more guidance on nervous system balance, brain fog, and liver-friendly eating, explore insights and tips from Dr. Johnny's health blog.

 Easy Lunches to Prep Ahead